Welcome to Soma!

 2.)
 Pre-determined House Rules - Gameplay rules beyond the Hard Rules must be agreed to in advance by all players.
 This rule is inspired by the Senegalese tribal system, in which all members of a tribe must agree on a new proposed law before it can become an official, binding law.
 Rule of a dictator or by "mob rule" is not permitted, and any player may choose to leave the meeting at any time for any reason or no reason.

 Players may agree, however, to change a scenario during the game if all players agree to this flexibility in advance.
 Keep in mind that the purpose of Immunomon is to play with hypothetical scenarios to see how we humans might work with the immune system in the real world to fight real diseases.
-If this means drawing 10 cards instead of 3, and creating a new type of vaccine against real-world cancers, then I hardly see an issue.
+If this means drawing 10 cards instead of 3, and thus creating a new type of real-world vaccine against real-world cancers, then I hardly see an issue.
 Cancer and disease never play fair anyway.

 Setup

 1. Shuffle – Place the Pathogen Deck and your Deck in their respective positions.
+(I suggest placing your Deck in the lower right and the Pathogen Deck in the upper left.)

 2. Draw 20 cards.